iamrichardjones/MnemonicRevisionHelper-android/README.md

 And I could not do a project on mnemonics without referencing [xkcd](https://xkcd.com/992/)

-### Translations:
-Thanks to Sabine Reisinger for the German translation

 ### Legal Bit
 All data used in this project is sourced from the internet.
 I take no responsibility for any errors.
 Please let me know if there are problems or if any bits should be removed.